 - Zone operations

 Any changes that you make to managed zones in Cloud DNS are recorded in the operations collection, which lists managed zone updates (modifying descriptions or DNSSEC state or configuration).
+Changes to record sets inside a zone are stored separately in resource record sets, described later in this document.

 - Internationalized Domain Name (IDN)